HomeHopper-Retreats/server/README.md

   - This is the HomeHopper Backend (Express API) repository.
     - The frontend repository is here [homehopper client](https://github.com/HomeHopper-Retreats/client)
   - It provides the API endpoints for the HomeHopper frontend application.
-  - The API is built using Node.js, Express.js, and MongoDB.
   - It handles user authentication, property listing, category filtering and search functionality.
   - Technologies used are Node.js, Express.js and MongoDB
   - THe functionalities of the API are User Creation & Authentication, Property Listing, Search Functionality and Reservations